 What’s the difference between a seal and a sea lion?

-Visually, the differences are slight, but once you know what to look for it’s not too hard to tell.
-The easiest way to tell them apart is to look at their heads.
+Visually, differences are slight, but once you know what to look for it’s not too hard to tell.
+The easiest way is to look at their heads.
 Sea lions have external ear flaps that stick out on either side: Seals only have a pinhole opening.
 The lack of an ear flap makes seals more streamlined in the water.

 Seals, sea lions and walruses are the three marine mammals that make up the sub-order Pinnipedia, which means “fin footed.”
 Seals are designed for life at sea, while sea lions have adaptations that are useful on land.

 Sea lions have long, strong, flexible flippers that can support their weight on land, enabling them to walk on all fours in a partially upright position.
 A seal’s front flippers are short and not very strong.
 On land it has to move much like a caterpillar, inching itself along on its stomach.

 Because of weak front flippers, seals use their hind flippers to propel them through the water in a side-to-side, fish-like motion.
 The front flippers do the steering.
 Sea lions, on the other hand, propel themselves by flapping their powerful front flippers like wings, and steer by pointing their heads, necks and bodies in the direction they want to go.

 Seals are at a slight disadvantage for depending on their hind flippers for propulsion.
 Their natural predators, orcas and sharks, approach from behind.
 An injury to a seal’s hind flippers greatly decreases its chances of surviving an attack.
 A sea lion, however, might be able to escape.